BridgeCostDental.com

 • Weakest retention, wings can debond

-• Not suitable for back teeth
+• Not suitable for molars

-• Shorter lifespan of 5 to 7 years
+• Shorter lifespan of 5-7 years

 $9,000 - $16,500+

-Titanium implant posts ($1,500-$3,000 each) plus zirconia or porcelain bridge framework ($2,000-$6,000).
+Titanium posts ($1,500-$3,000 each) plus the bridge framework ($2,000-$6,000).
 Total includes surgical placement, healing abutments, and final prosthetic.

 Advantages

-• Does not rely on or damage natural teeth
+• Does not damage natural teeth

-• Prevents jawbone loss through mechanical stimulation
+• Prevents jawbone resorption through mechanical stimulation

 Limitations